hackclub/jams/jams/singles/onboard-grant/en-US.md

 ![Open a PR](https://cloud-j2h1ajlmt-hack-club-bot.vercel.app/0open-pr.png)

 That will bring you to the main repo, where you'll initiate a pull request.
-Follow the checklist, we'll then review your PR and you'll be off to the races!
+All you need to do is to follow the checklist.
+Then, we'll review your PR, and you'll be off to the races!
 ![Submission checklist](https://cloud-j2h1ajlmt-hack-club-bot.vercel.app/4submission-checklist.png)